SheikhSahil-SDE/SheikhSahil-SDE/ubuntu/cmds.md

 ```

+To give the access to docker my ubuntu (EC2 instance)
 ```
-$ sudo usermod -aG docker ubuntu //To give the access to docker my ubuntu (EC2 instance)
+$ sudo usermod -aG docker ubuntu
 ```